kubesphere/monitoring-dashboard/README.md

 ## converter tool

-we support a converter tool which can be used for importing dashboards from Grafana dashboard templates.
+we support a converter tool located at `tools/converter/dashboard_converter.go` can be used for importing dashboards from Grafana dashboard templates.

 ### Usage
 ```